infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

-*Insert ‘video of tuning ILS at PHKO*
+*Insert ‘video clip' of tuning ILS at PHKO*